AndroidPillars/SQL/README.md

 ## Databases

-- Databases is a collection of data that allows users to Store and Organize data.
+- A database is a collection of data that allow users to Store and Organize data.
-- They are useful when dealing with large amount of data.
+- They are useful when dealing with large amounts of data.
-- It is Mainly used by the Data Scientist, Web and Mobile App Developers.
+- It is mainly used by Data Scientists, Web, and Mobile App Developers.
-- Types - Relational (Table Format), Hierarchical, Network, NoSQL etc.
+- Types → Relational (Table Format), Hierarchical, Network, NoSQL, etc.

 :arrow_up: [__Back to Top__](README.md#topics)

 ## SQL

-- SQL (Structured Query Language) is the programming Language used to communicate with our Database.
+- SQL (Structured Query Language) is the programming language used to communicate with our Database.
 - It will be used to perform CRUD operations on the records stored in the database.

 :arrow_up: [__Back to Top__](README.md#topics)